Cyril Samuels in 1927. Source: Daily Telegraph, 8 September 1927.

 CYRIL SAMUELS - FORGOTTEN BLACK AND WHITE ARTIST

 Cyril Charles Bentley Samuels was born on 29 January 1895 in Sydney.
 In 1916, at the age of 21, he enlisted to fight in World War I, describing himself variously as a journalist, proofreader, and freelance writer.
 He fought in France alongside the remnants of the 57th, 59th and 60th Battalions, whose ranks had been decimated in the tragic Battle of Fromelles a few months earlier.
-Though he was invalided home with a shattered tibia little more than a year after he arrived, his tour of duty remained influential, and he was an outspoken advocate for the rights of returned soldiers for the rest of his life.
+Though he was invalided home with a shattered tibia little more than a year after he arrived, he remained an outspoken advocate for the rights of returned soldiers for the rest of his life.

-Some time after his return, and having spent his journey abroad illustrating a company magazine published aboard the SS Berrima, Samuels began work as an editorial cartoonist for Sydney’s Evening News, specialising in sports commentary.
-Boxing, cricket, tennis and horse-racing provided ideal subject matter for his entertainingly elastic style, which was also featured in the periodicalRugby League News.
+Having spent his journey back to Australia illustrating a company magazine published aboard the SS Berrima, Samuels began work as an editorial cartoonist for Sydney’s Evening News, specialising in sports commentary.
+Boxing, cricket, tennis and horse-racing provided ideal subject matter for his entertainingly elastic style.

 Sports Editorial cartoon by Cyril Samuels.
 Source: The Evening News, 16 October 1922.

 Samuels was also called upon to create a cartoon version of 'Percy Public', the satirical figure the conservative Evening News had created in order to complain about high taxation and inefficient government.